avaer/archae/README.md

 ## How it works

-Arche pulls, builds, loads, and caches `npm` modules on the backend, and serves them to the frontend over HTTP/2, as long as they meet the above `mount`/`unmount` spec.
+Archae pulls, builds, loads, and caches `npm` modules on the backend, and serves them to the frontend over HTTP/2, as long as they meet the above `mount`/`unmount` spec.

 All you have to do to use archae is instantiate it in your app: